Wednesday, August 12, 2009

 1. Relax into and through your stretches.
 You must think of allowing a muscle to stretch, not forcing the stretch.

 2. Never bounce during stretching.
 When you bounce during stretching you are triggering the stretch reflex.
-Your muscle recognizes the "abnormal" lengthening and attempts to protect itself by contracting, nullifying your attempt at a stretch.
+Your muscle recognizes the "abnormal" lengthening and attempts to protect itself by contracting, and thus countering your attempt at a stretch.

 The first step to stretching a muscle is to locate the muscle to be stretched.
 Easier said than done.
 I have listed a few sources below for reference so that you can get a visual of skeletal muscles and what their responsibilities are in terms of joint movement.
 A short cut to learning the anatomy is to examine which way a muscle moves when you are working it, say, doing a push up.
 You want to stretch your chest, and during a push up your arms move toward you.
 Stretching a muscle occurs when you move that relaxed muscle past its resting length in the opposite direction it moves when it's working (bearing weight.)
 With that in mind you now know that to stretch the chest you move the arms away from it.